JOF-Qura/JOF-Qura/README.md

 - 🌱 I’m currently learning **Different Frameworks (like Laravel), Different Plugins , Automation Testing,**

-- 👨‍💻 All of my projects are available at [Currently on working progress](Currently on working progress)
+- 👨‍💻 All of my projects are available in this profile.
+(Currently working on my website).

 - 💬 Ask me about **anything :) (and I'll think about it)**

 - 📫 How to reach me **ferrerjoshua304@gmail.com**

-- 📄 Know about my experiences [Currently on working progress](Currently on working progress)
+- 📄 Know about my experiences.
+(Currently working on my website).

 - ⚡ Fun fact **I hate coffee**